polkachu/gm-ibc/README.md

 1. Support Hermes relayer only for now
 1. Decouple data and config template
 1. Data is stored in a structured database
-1. Keep config template extremely simple but compose the Hermes config file with remote API data
+1. Keep config template extremely simple but compose the Hermes config file with remote API data.
 1. API data can be called by any relayers regardless whether they choose to use Polkachu playbook
 1. Offer a frontend tool for relayer to generate one-off config snippets manually